 The stuff you don’t like doing because you feel you’re not good at it.

 That’s the stuff you need to give some love… so you get good at it and it gives back to you what you need – what you deserve.”

 When I came online I realized almost immediately that I needed to become a writer, but that was the “hard stuff” for me.
 Instead of backing away from this part of the business, I took it as a challenge and started writing every single day.
 At first it was simple two hundred fifty word articles and blog posts.
 Soon it became short reports and finally I wrote my first book.
-To date I have written fourteen books filled with more than a million words.
+To date I have written more than twenty books filled with more than a million words.
 Now I honestly feel like I deserve to call myself a writer.

 And if writing is something you would like to add to your business model, be sure to check out Jim Edwards’ excellent training on How to Write and Publish Your Own eBook…in as Little as 7 Days.
 Jim’s training is also excellent for mastering online business as a writer, marketer, and entrepreneur.

 I’m author, publisher, and entrepreneur Connie Ragen Green and I am here to serve you with my experience, knowledge, and ideas.
 Learn how to sell yourself to the world with your message and how to sell your products and services based on what you know with my new online training course, How to Sell Yourself and Your Stuff.
 You’ll be more than glad you decided to come aboard!